-Being enrolled into a prestigious institute like Purdue would ensure that I put the knowledge I have gathered so far to proper use and would groom me to perform better in the curriculum that I have chosen.
-Academically, the syllabus, labs, research and development and the facilities available would help me push my limits and achieve something meaningful in chemical engineering.
+Being enrolled into a prestigious institute like Purdue would ensure that I put the knowledge I have gathered so far to proper use and groom myself to perform better in the curriculum that I have chosen.
+Academically, the syllabus, labs, research and development opportunities and other facilities available would help me push my limits and achieve something meaningful in chemical engineering.
 Being an ardent believer in physical activity, there is scope for me to participate in football and men’s tennis in the university.
 Also, I can continue to volunteer for community service and ensure a wholesome learning experience.